HYang1996/SmartMeshIP-Node-RED-Watson-IoT-Platform/Gateway/README.md

 ## Connect to Watson IoT Platform ##

 The first configuration required to be done manually in the flow is connecting to the device created on the Watson IoT Platform.
-The nodes that have to be configured are indicated in the screeshot shown below:
+The nodes that have to be configured are indicated in the screenshot shown below:

 ![](images/gateway-connect.png)